LtqxWYEG/ShitStuckToYourMouse/README.md

 - This is not an issue when run from code! (.pyw file)

 ## Latest updates (2023+2024):
--MULTITHREADING!
+- MULTITHREADING!
 YAY!!
 But it's done in the easiest way possible: Launch N amount of sparkles.pyw and divide number of particles by number of threads.
 Hehe.
 Why didn't I come up with that earlier?:
    - Performance now SOMETIMES multiplied by N of threads!
 SOMETIMES = Low amount of particles: 2 threads best; High amount: 4 best.
 Maybe the Windows desktop window manager craps on it?
    - Can now spawn particles in the neighborhood of 300 - per frame - other with no FPS reduction.
 (Yea, I still don't understand time dilation.
 I'm not a physicist.)
    - Performance is now only limited by how big the rectangle is that is being updated every frame.
 Need to find some way to lower area, but not with a huge amount of rectangles.
 Spacial hashes?